-To evaluate our view interpolation algorithms, we render multiple geometric models from a variety of heights and distances (Fig. 8).
+To evaluate our view interpolation algorithms. we render multiple geometric models from a variety of heights and distances (Figure 8).
 We use a checkered cube to identify any changes in perspective or warping and a spherical model of the Earth to illustrate correct aspect ratio.
 We also show two high-resolution face models as examples of organic shapes.
 We then photograph the display from three views: a lower left view, a center view, and a high right view.
-We measure the real camera positions and render matching virtual views to serve as ground-truth validation (Fig. 8, row 1).
+We measure the real camera positions and render matching virtual views to serve as ground-truth validation (Figure 8, row 1).
 With no vertical tracking, the display only provides horizontal parallax and all viewers will see a foreshortened image as they move above or below the default height (row 2).
 Note that the top and bottom faces of the cube are never visible and the eye gaze for the face is inconsistent.
-If we enable tracking for the left and right cameras (rows 3 to 6), then it is possible to look up and down at the objects.
+If we enable tracking for the left and right cameras (rows 3 through 6), then it is possible to look up and down at the objects.

-Also in Fig. 8, we compare our new interpolation algorithm for handling multiple different viewers.
-For rows 2 and 3, we compute a per-vertex viewer height and distance as described in Sec.
-5. Per-vertex vertical parallax interpolation produces plausible and consistent perspective across the entire photographed view.
+Also in Figure 8, we compare our new interpolation algorithm for handling multiple different viewers.
+For rows 2 and 3, we compute a per-vertex viewer height and distance as described in Section 5.
+Per-vertex vertical parallax interpolation produces plausible and consistent perspective across the entire photographed view.
 In contrast, rows 4 and 5 demonstrate interpolation that uses a constant viewer height and distance per projector.
-Each projector still interpolates the nearest two tracked viewer positions; however, the interpolation generates significant distortion for all three views where the vertical perspective on the left side of the image does not match the perspective on the right side.
+Each projector still interpolates the nearest two tracked viewers positions, however the interpolation weights are uniform across all vertices.
+Per-projector interpolation generates significant distortion for all three views where the vertical perspective on the left side of the image does not match the perspective on the right side.
+These errors also depend on the shape of the weight falloff function.
+Using per-projector gaussian weights (row 5) makes straight lines curved while a per-projector step hat function (row 6) causes image tearing as the view abruptly changes from one vertical height to another.
+The distortion is less visible on organic objects such as a face, although the left and right eyes are no longer looking in the same direction.
+Additional results at the start of Video 3 show how this distortion ripples across the geometry as the camera moves back and forth between two tracked projector positions.